 Pittsburgh's rich film history has resulted in an abundance of international, independent and family film festivals within the city each year.

-Pittsburgh Shorts (November) presents the best contemporary short films from around the world, highlighting films that promote innovative visual storytelling and cultural tolerance, as well as those with a local connection.
+Pittsburgh Shorts features the newest and best short films domestically and internationally, with an extra focus on films with a local connection and that promote inclusivity.
 The fun and engaging films include many that go on to be Oscar® nominees and winners.
-Pittsburgh Shorts also hosts a short script competition in partnership with Carnegie Screenwriters
+Pittsburgh Shorts also hosts a short script competition in partnership with Carnegie Screenwriters.

 Steeltown Entertainment began with the simple belief that Pittsburgh has the potential to have a thriving entertainment industry, which could also be one of the region's major economic engines.
 This belief was shared by leaders of educational, cultural and artistic organizations in Pittsburgh as well as former Pittsburgh natives working in film and television.